champanu/TCS-ckstutorial/docker/networking.md

 ping -c 3 <qa2-ip>
 ```

-**Result:** Containers in the same custom bridge network can communicate by name.
+**Result:** Containers in the same custom bridge network can communicate by ip.

 ---